Henry Schein Inc at Goldman Sachs Global Healthcare Conference (

 Nathan Allen Rich - Goldman Sachs Group, Inc., Research Division - Research Analyst

+Okay.
+Great.
 Good afternoon, everyone.
-My name is Nathan Rich, and I cover the dental space here at Goldman.
-Thank you for joining this session with Henry Schein, a leading distributor of products, technology and services to dental and medical practitioners globally.
-I'm very pleased to be able to introduce Stanley Bergman, Chairman and CEO of Henry Schein for over 30 years now; as well as Steve Paladino, the company's long-time CFO.
-Steve, I believe you wanted to start with the disclosure statement, and then we'll pass it over to Stanley to share some prepared remarks.
-Thank you both so much for joining us this afternoon.
+My name is Nathan Rich, and I cover the dental space here at Goldman Sachs.
+Thanks, everyone, for joining for this session with Henry Schein, a leading distributor of products, technology and services to both dental and medical practitioners.
+I'm joined for this session by Stanley Bergman, the company's Chairman and CEO; as well as Steve Paladino, the company's CFO.
+Steve, I believe you wanted to start with a disclosure statement first, and then we'll pass it over to Stanley to share some opening remarks.
+I'd also just like to remind everyone -- I think you know the drill by now.
+(Operator Instructions)

+So with that, Steve, why don't I turn it over to you?

 Steven Paladino - Henry Schein, Inc. - Executive VP, CFO & Executive Director

 Okay.
 Thank you, Nathan.
-Yes, I'd just like to comment that this conversation may include certain comments that are forward-looking statements.
-And as people know, our -- there are risks and uncertainties in our business and those forward-looking statements may differ from actual results.
-And al
+I'd just like to note that certain comments made during this call may include information that's forward-looking.
+And as people know, the risks and uncertainties involved in t

 Henry Schein Inc at Goldman Sachs Global Healthcare Conference (Virtual) Transcript